Iraq Museum: Reopening

-The museum has opened its doors only partially since September 1980 during the Iran-Iraq War.
-Since the U.S. invasion and occupation of Iraq, it has opened only rarely, opened on July 3, 2003, for several hours for a visit by journalists and Coalition Provisional Authority head J. Paul Bremer, as a signal that things were returning to normal.
+The museum opened its doors only sporadically between September 1980, during the Iran-Iraq War, and 2015.
+After the U.S. invasion and occupation of Iraq, the museum was rarely opened, including an opening on July 3, 2003, for several hours for a visit by journalists and Coalition Provisional Authority head Paul Bremer, as a signal that things were returning to normal.
 In December 2008, the museum was opened for a photo opportunity for Ahmad Chalabi, who returned a number of artifacts supposedly handed in to him by Iraqis.
-The latest opening occurred on February 23, 2009, at the behest of Iraqi prime minister Maliki, to demonstrate that things were returning to normal.
+On February 23, 2009, the museum was opened at the behest of Iraqi prime minister Maliki, to demonstrate that things were returning to normal.
 Many archaeological officials protested against this opening, arguing that conditions were not yet safe enough to put the museum at risk; the museum's director was fired for airing her objections.

 In a ceremony to mark the occasion, Qahtan Abbas, Iraq's tourism and antiquities minister, said that only 6,000 of the 15,000 items looted from the museum in 2003 had been returned.
 And an estimated 600,000 archaeological pieces were looted by groups and militias allied with the United States since 2003, according to a book published in 2009.
 In September 2011 Iraqi officials announced the renovated museum will permanently reopen in November, protected by new climate control and security systems.
 The United States and Italian governments have both contributed to the renovation effort.